-Need help understanding what some of the Group Settings are for?
-Here is a brief guide that goes over what each field is for.
-The fields are numbered in the screen shot below and you'll find coordinating information for that field below the screenshot.
+Here is a brief guide that goes over what each field of the Group Settings page is for.
+The fields are numbered in the screenshot below and you'll find coordinating information for that field below the screenshot.

 1. Group Name

 This is the name that will appear in the list of groups on the left-hand side of your main Flocknote page for your church or organization.
 This name will also appear as the 'From' address when you send emails.